 Rear-panel channel numbering The rear-panel ADC inputs are defined always to be the last eight channels available.
-So, if a sixteen-channel ADC expansion top-box is fitted, the rear-panel inputs become ADC channels 24 - 31; if a Spike2 top-box is fitted, with eight ADC channels, the rear-panel inputs become channels 16 - 23.
+So, if a sixteen-channel ADC expansion top-box is fitted, its channels become 16 - 23 and the rear-panel inputs become ADC channels 24 - 31; if a Spike2 top-box is fitted, with eight ADC channels, the rear-panel inputs become channels 16 - 23.

-The rear-panel DAC outputs are similarly defined to be the last pair in use.
-So, if the Signal top-box is fitted, its DACs become 2 - 5, and the rear-panel DACs become 6 and 7.
+The rear-panel DAC outputs are similarly defined to be the last pair (or more) in use.
+So, if the Signal top-box is fitted, its DACs become 2 - 5, and the rear-panel DACs become 6 and 7; were the four extra DACs also fitted to the motherboard, they would become 8 - 11.